CollierCZ/sc-assignment/technical-writer/assignment.md

 # Debug Operations in Kubernetes

-When running containers on [Kubernetes](https://kubernetes.io/docs/concepts/overview/), you may need to debug those containers to troubleshoot an issue.
+When monitoring containers on [Kubernetes](https://kubernetes.io/docs/concepts/overview/), you may need to debug those containers to troubleshoot an issue.
 To interact with a container, use the [kubectl command-line tool](https://kubernetes.io/docs/tasks/tools/#kubectl).
-This tool offers many ways to communicate with Kubernettes clusters using the API.
+This tool offers a way to communicate with Kubernettes clusters using the API.
 To use the commands, first [install kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).

-This document offers an overview of some of the most useful commands for debugging operations on your Kubernetes clusters.
+This document offers an overview of some of the most useful commands for debugging your Kubernetes containers.
-If you need more options, see a [complete list of Kubernetes commands](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#-strong-getting-started-strong-).
+If you need more options, consult a [complete list of Kubernetes commands](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#-strong-getting-started-strong-).

 ## `get pods`